-All payloads in the Authentication step are protected using the cryptographic algorithms determined by the IKEv2-SCSI Cryptographic Algorithms payloads in the Key Exchange step.
+An Encrypted payload (see 7.7.3.5.11) contains all other Authentication step payloads and protects them using the cryptographic algorithms determined by the IKEv2-SCSI SA Cryptographic Algorithms payloads in the Key Exchange step.

-The Identification payloads contain the identities to be authenticated and are not required to be SCSI names or identities.
+The Identification payloads (see 7.7.3.5.4) contain the identities to be authenticated.
+These identities are not required to be SCSI names or identifiers.